sofiascat/my_game_website/README.md

 - Game showcase with descriptions
 - Playable games directly in the browser
 - About page with project information
+- Multiple games for different age groups

+## Available Games

+1. **Snake Game** - Classic Snake game with adjustable speed settings
+2. **Balloon Popper** - A colorful game for young children where a bird pops balloons

 ## Project Structure